adnanel/mipsy/README.md

 # Input files

 MIPSy supports importing source, data and register values from an input file.
-An example input file is given below:
+An example input file is given below ( for simple examples see /test_programs ):

 ```
 # Comments are supported and start with the # character.